jitpack/jitpack.io/README.md

 Some extra things to consider:

-- Add dependency information.
+- Add dependency information in your README.
 Tell the world where to get your library:

    ```gradle
    repositories {